MischaU8/yumyum/modelling/create-panel-lines-01_MsQ90lAY5ls.md

-then select the edges on each solid and add fillets repeat this process for additional panel lines and you're all set oh look at the time
+then select the edges on each solid and add fillets repeat this process for additional panel lines and you're all set